› Business Loans › Lender Reviews › American Express Merchant Financing Review

 Several circumstances could render you ineligible for Amex Merchant Financing.
 If your cash flow is a little rocky, Amex may determine that your finances cannot handle the pressure of daily payments.

-Remember, your cash flow must be able to support this repayment system while covering recurring business expenses.
+Remember, your cash flow must support this repayment system while covering recurring business expenses.
 In other words, you might not qualify if Amex sees that you don’t have enough cash to do both simultaneously.
 Even if you have sufficient debit and credit card sales, you may still be declined if your credit score is below or around 650.

 Another possibility is that you requested more funds or longer terms than Amex is willing to provide, and the fees are higher for longer terms.
 Hence, your daily cash flow might only be strong enough to support shorter terms than you requested.

-But being declined for this financing option doesn’t mean similar ones are out of reach.
+However, being declined for this financing option doesn’t mean similar ones are out of reach.
 Plenty of business financing companies offer merchant cash advances for significantly looser requirements.
 As long as you have sufficient debit and credit card sales, you probably won’t have to provide collateral or be in business for over two years.
 The rates may be slightly higher, but the application will be much shorter, requiring just a few documents at most.

 United Capital Source has access to many small business loan options, including: